 - Directions on how to compile and submit your CCTP portfolio

 The goal of this certificate program is to equip Postdocs with transferrable skills that are valuable while on the job market and for careers involving teaching and mentoring.
-The objectives for postdocs participants are adapted from CIRTL Practitioner objectives.
+The objectives for postdocs participants are adapted from CIRTL Practitioner objectives, which are listed on the CIRTL Network Commons.
 Upon completion of the CCTP, postdocs will understand and be able to do the following: